awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

   + `max server memory (mb)` >= 256 MB
   + `max worker threads` >= \(number of logical CPUs \* 7\)

-  For more information on setting DB parameters, see [Working with DB parameter groups](USER_WorkingWithParamGroups.md)\.
+  For more information on setting DB parameters, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
 + The maximum storage size for SQL Server DB instances is the following:
   + General Purpose \(SSD\) storage – 16 TiB for all editions
   + Provisioned IOPS storage – 16 TiB for all editions